 Primary Software and Application

 Software/Application Purpose

 People Operations

 Workday Workday is a human capital management software.
 Workday is the source of truth for managing Databricks' employee and contractor accounts, payroll, and benefits.
 Workday is integrated with Okta.

-This document is for to Databricks, Inc. and may not be reproduced, transmitted, published, or disclosed to others without Databricks, Inc.'s prior written consent.
-It may ONLY be used for the purpose for which it is provided.
+Change Management

-Primary Software and Application Software/Application Purpose Change Management GitHub GitHub is a centralized source code control system.
+GitHub GitHub is a centralized source code control system.
 It is implemented internally for the management of code repositories.

 Jenkins/Deployment Service Jenkins/Deployment Service is a tool that helps to automate the software development process with continuous integration and facilitating technical aspects of continuous delivery.

+This document may not be reproduced, transmitted, published, or disclosed to others without Databricks, Inc. 's prior written consent.
+It may ONLY be used for the purpose for which it is provided.

-Spinnaker Spinnaker is a continuous delivery platform that orchestrates the continuous delivery pipelines that include many stages throughout the release cycle.
+Software/Application Purpose Spinnaker Spinnaker is a continuous delivery platform that orchestrates the continuous delivery pipelines that include many stages throughout the release cycle.
 Atlassian Jira Jira is a ticketing system to document and track changes, including application changes, infrastructure changes, operational changes, etc. FreshService FreshService is a ticketing system used by the Corporate Engineering team and the People Operations team to provide and deliver employee support.
 Customer Support Salesforce Salesforce is the ticketing system used for customer support.
-Identity and Access Manag ement Okta Okta is an SSO solution that manages and secures user authentication into modern applications.
+Identity and Access Man agement Okta Okta is an SSO solution that manages and secures user authentication into modern applications.
 It provides a universal cloud-based platform to manage and secure identities.
-YubiKey YubiKey is a multifactor authentication (MFA) tool that must be used by Databricks personnel.
-GlobalProtect VPN GlobalProtect VPN is the virtual private network (VPN) solution provided by Palo Alto Networks.
+YubiKey YubiKey are multifactor authentication (MFA) tools that must be used by Databricks personnel.
+Prisma Access GlobalProtect VPN Prisma Access GlobalProtect VPN is the virtual private network (VPN) solution provided by Palo Alto Networks.
 It is used to control remote access to the production systems via dedicated and on-demand encrypted tunnels.
-Zscaler Zscaler is a VPN solution that is used to control remote access to the production systems via dedicated and on-demand encrypted tunnels.
-Genie Genie is an in-house application that Databricks uses for managing and logging temporary access to production infrastructure.
+Genie Genie is an in-house application that Databricks uses for managing and logging temporary access to customer Databricks workspaces when needed.
 Teleport Teleport is an application that Databricks uses for managing and logging temporary access to production infrastructure.
-Security and Performance Logging and Monitoring PagerDuty PagerDuty is a software-as-a-service (SaaS) incident response platform that integrates with other applications and handles alert notifications and triaging.
+Security and Performan ce Logging and Monitoring PagerDuty PagerDuty is a software-as-a-service (SaaS) incident response platform that integrates with other applications and handles alert notifications and triaging.
 M3 M3 is an open-source metrics engine that is Prometheus compatible.
 It provides monitoring solutions with an alerting toolkit to monitor network, machines, and applications.
+AWS CloudTrail AWS CloudTrail is an AWS service that enables governance, compliance, operational auditing, and risk auditing of Databricks AWS accounts.
+AWS GuardDuty AWS GuardDuty is a threat detection service used to monitor malicious activity and unauthorized behavior to protect Databricks AWS accounts.

-This document is for to Databricks, Inc. and may not be reproduced, transmitted, published, or disclosed to others without Databricks, Inc.'s prior written consent.
+This document may not be reproduced, transmitted, published, or disclosed to others without Databricks, Inc. 's prior written consent.
 It may ONLY be used for the purpose for which it is provided.